 - Further development of CAARES website content and resources.

 - Revise the English Department Plan of Organization with focus on CAARES as integral to the process of shared governance, committee membership and enfranchisement.

 - Periodically revise the CAARES Best Practices Guide outlining how each department office and program supports and promotes CAARES.
 These guides concretize practices around duties, policies and timelines that impact curriculum, hiring, purchasing, resource allocation, event planning and outreach to ensure that they are intentional and carried over as administrative positions change.
 These guides are live and evolving documents and part of an active practice, with a regular schedule of reflection, amendment, and revision.

 - Require a departmental Diversity and Inclusion Statement and a Names, Pronouns, and Self-Identification Statement on all course syllabi.
-All syllabi also refer students to the IDEA Committee as a place to make suggestions and the Diversity Liaison as the person to whom report concerns.
+All syllabi also refer students to the CAARES Committee as a place to make suggestions and the Diversity Liaison as the person to whom report concerns.

 - Require a Diversity and Inclusion Statement as part of the job application materials for all tenure-track faculty, professional-track faculty and staff positions.

 - Include questions on undergraduate and graduate course evaluations about classroom climate and inclusive pedagogy, so that students can offer feedback and faculty can reflect on their CAARES-related classroom practices.